-We experimentally evaluate our best-first search (BFS) heuristic in the context of one of our benchmarks, the Berkeley Packet Filter (BPF) (described in more detail in § 5.1).
+We experimentally evaluate our best-first search (BFS) heuristic in the context of one of our benchmarks, the Berkeley Packet Filter (BPF) (described in more detail in Section 6.1).
 We start two separate executions of EXE, one using DFS and the other using BFS.
 We let both EXE executions run until they achieved full basic block coverage.
-Figure 4 compares BFS to DFS in terms of basic block coverage.
-(For visual clarity the graph only shows block coverage for the first 1500 test cases, as only a few blocks are missing from the coverage by these test cases.)
+Figure 8 compares BFS to DFS in terms of basic block coverage.
+(For visual clarity the graph only shows block coverage for the first 1,500 test cases, as only a few blocks are missing from the coverage by these test cases.)
 BFS converges to full coverage more than twice as fast as DFS: 7,956 test cases versus 18,667.
-More precisely, EXE gets 91.74% block coverage, since there are several basic blocks in BPF that EXE cannot reach, such as dead code (e.g. the failure branch of asserts), or branches that do not depend on the input marked as symbolic.
+More precisely, EXE gets 91.74% block coverage, since there are several basic blocks in BPF that EXE cannot reach, such as dead code (e.g., the failure branch of asserts), or branches that do not depend on the input marked as symbolic.

-Figure 5 then compares EXE against random testing also in terms of basic block coverage.
+Figure 9 then compares EXE against random testing, also in terms of basic block coverage.
 We generate one million random test cases of the same size as those generated by EXE, and run these random test cases through a lightly-instrumented version of BPF that records basic block coverage.
 These test cases only cover 56.96% of the blocks in BPF; EXE achieves the same coverage in only 75 tests when using BFS.
 Even more strikingly, these million random test cases yield only 131 unique paths through the code, while each of EXE's test cases represents a unique path.
+Most importantly, random testing did not have a wall clock time advantage over BFS: random testing with a million test cases took over four times as long as running BPF through EXE with BFS.